 I was licensed in October of 2010, so I'm a new ham.
-I was first interested in Amateur Radio in 1974 when I built an HF superhetrodyne receiver from plans in the 1974 ARRL Handbook.
+I was first interested in Amateur Radio when I was 13 years old when I built an HF superhetrodyne receiver from plans in the 1973 ARRL Handbook.
 However, real life intervened and I didn't get my Novice license.

 There's both a Yaesu FT-857D and a FT-8800R in my truck, using Hustler antennas on the mobile HF rig which is tuned by a LDG YT-100 tuner.
 The VHF/UHF rig has a Comet SBB-5NMO antenna and is APRS capable.

-My digital mode contacts are made with as much as 50 watts of power; except JT65-HF where I run 25 or fewer watts.
-If I'm running something other than JT65-HF, I'm using DM-780, which is part of Ham Radio Deluxe software suite.
+My digital mode contacts are made with as much as 50 watts of power; except JT65 where I run 25 or fewer watts.
+If I'm running something other than JT65, I'm using DM-780, which is part of Ham Radio Deluxe software suite, which I recently upgraded to version 6.
 I use a SignaLink USB interface.

-I like to receive QSL's - either paper cards or from LoTW.
+QSL Route: I like to receive QSL's - either paper cards or via LoTW.
 While I also send all my contacts through eQSL as a courtesy to those who want it, that's not how I prefer to get my confirmations.
 If you send me a QSL card I will send one back, and you don't need to send stamps, SASE's or any sort of payment.
 I'm good in the ARRL Incoming Bureau and the OMISS bureau.
-For any contacts made on the 3905 Century Club, I'm good in both 3905 bureaus.
+For any contacts made on the 3905 Century Club nets, I'm good in both 3905 bureaus.

 I'm vice-president of the Ninnescah Amateur Radio Club and trustee of the club call sign KØNRC.